ShoroukElgazar/Valify/README.md

 Select `File` -> `Swift Packages` -> `Add Package Dependency` and enter `https://github.com/ShoroukElgazar/Valify.git`.

-OR you can add valify as a pod using:
+OR you can add valify as a pod using (includes face detection):

-`pod 'Valify', :git => 'https://github.com/ShoroukElgazar/Valify.git', :tag => '1.2.1'`
+`pod 'Valify', :git => 'https://github.com/ShoroukElgazar/Valify.git', :tag => '1.3.1'`

 Then simply `import Valify` wherever you’d like to use the library.